SophieAu/personal-site-old/src/pages/blog-posts/2020-04-19-hoc-renderprop-hook.md

 ## On Hooks
 Called `use<FUNCTIONALITY>`.

 Calling a hook gives you a completely isolated bunch of code.
 It's not stateful so all states and effects inside it only affect the component that's calling it.
-(Unless you fuck up in building your custom component of course).
+(Unless you mess up in building your custom component of course).

 Using a hook feels a bit like using a HOC but you're calling it inside the component instead of wrapping the component.